Email Statuses

 Their server outright rejects the message for being too spammy, for being from an unknown sender, etc.

-Their server is overloaded and is not accepting any mail messages and we tried at least 3 times to deliver the message and it failed.
+Their server is overloaded and is not accepting any mail messages and your email server tried at least 3 times to deliver the message and it failed.

-The mail box was full and we tried at least 3 times to deliver the message.
+Their mailbox was full and your email server tried at least 3 times to deliver the message.

 Spam Report